170 educators from across China attended hospitality teaching conference in Ningbo

-Bethesda, Md., USA – June 24, 2014 – This month, 80 hospitality educators from 38 vocational schools and universities across mainland China attended the first Marriott China Hospitality Education Initiative (CHEI) Teaching Conference at the Renaissance Tianjin Lakeview Hotel.
-CHEI is funded with a commitment by The J. Willard and Alice S. Marriott Foundation of 40.5 million RMB ($6.5 million) over five years to help create world-class hospitality education that leads to life-changing careers for youth in China’s booming travel and tourism industry.
+Bethesda, Md., USA – July 23, 2015 – Last week, 170 hospitality educators from more than 60 vocational schools and universities across 18 provinces in China gathered at the Ningbo Marriott Hotel to attend the second Marriott China Hospitality Education Initiative (CHEI) Teaching Conference.
+CHEI, a project of The J. Willard and Alice S. Marriott Foundation, is funded with a commitment of 40.5 million RMB ($6.5 million) over five years.
+It engages educators and industry leaders in enhancing hospitality education, leading to life-changing careers for youth in China’s booming travel and tourism industry.

-To learn more about the program, visit www.CHEI.org.
+To learn more about CHEI programs, visit www.CHEI.org.

 About The J. Willard and Alice S. Marriott Foundation: